BerkeleyLearnVerify/Scenic/docs/reference/statements.rst

 Dynamic Statements
 ==================

-The following statements are valid only in :term:`dynamic behaviors`, :term:`monitors`, and :sampref:`compose` blocks.
+The following statements are valid only in :term:`dynamic behaviors`, :term:`monitors`, and :keyword:`compose` blocks.

 .. _take {action}, {...}:
 .. _take: